zainulNatha/airline-fleet-deployment-optimisation-project/scripts/silver/README.md

 FROM bronze.table_name;
 ```

-`TRUNCATE` removes existing rows but preserves the table structure.
+`TRUNCATE` removes the existing data while preserving the table structure.

 This prevents duplicate records when the load procedure is rerun.

-For the current portfolio-scale dataset, this approach is simple, transparent and appropriate.
+For the current portfolio-scale dataset, this is simple, transparent and appropriate.

 ---

-# 23. Silver Load Procedure
+# 39. Silver Load Procedure

-The final load logic is contained in:
+The complete load logic is stored in:

 ```text
 06_proc_load_silver.sql